Skip to content

 Question 1.

 Intrinsic semiconductors have no impurities.
-Adding dopant atoms creates extra unbounded electrons/holes depending on the n/p dopant atom added.
-Impurity eigenstates appear and the \(E_F\) level shifts (up/down for added donors/acceptors).
+Adding dopant atoms creates extra unbound electrons or holes, depending on whether the dopant is a donor or an acceptor.
+Impurity eigenstates appear and the \(E_F\) level shifts up or down.

-To make a diode a p-n junction is needed (extrinsic semiconductors).
+A diode requires a p-n junction, so intrinsic semiconductors alone are not enough.
 Drawing a diagram is very helpful.

 Question 2.

-Under reverse bias only two processes carry out current: electrons that may be thermally excited into the conduction band (p-doped side) and holes that may be thermally excited into the valence band (n-doped side).
+Under reverse bias, only two processes carry current: electrons that are thermally excited into the conduction band on the p-doped side and holes that are thermally excited into the valence band on the n-doped side.

 Question 3.